10 Reasons You Shouldn’t Stake Crypto

 Unfortunately, validator misconduct is not the only cause of slashing; validators can also qualify for slashing penalties due to technical errors.
 This means slashing can impact user assets staked via crypto platforms.

 Although staking uses less energy than crypto mining, it still has a considerable impact on the environment.
-This makes staking less environment-friendly than other crypto investments like lending and trading.
+This makes staking less environmentally friendly than other crypto investments like lending and trading.

 According to blockchain intelligence firm Santiment, as many as 46% of Ethereum’s staking nodes remain under the control of two addresses.
 Analysts speculate that the Ethereum network’s reliance on staking can expose it to a risk of heightened censorship.